piero-ranalli/cdfs-sim/README.md

 Open Xspec (\*), define any model, and give the commands:

-    Xspec> iplot model
+    XSPEC> iplot model
     IPLOT> wd spectrum

-and then editing the file spectrum.qdp to remove the commands (READ SERR etc.) at its beginning.
+and then edit the file spectrum.qdp to remove the commands (READ SERR etc.) at its beginning.